 1. Focus on reducing monthly bills

-The most effective thing you can do to tackle rising living costs is to try and reduce your monthly spending.
-Focusing on this could help you to cover the extra living costs and so it may help to relieve some of your worries.
+The most effective way to tackle rising living costs is by reducing your monthly spending.
+Doing so could help cover the extra costs and ease some of your worries.

-• Shopping around for better mobile and broadband deals – Suppliers can often cut their prices to encourage people to switch accounts.
-Therefore, it’s worth shopping around and seeing whether you can get a better deal elsewhere.
+- Shopping around for better mobile and broadband deals – Suppliers often lower their prices to encourage customers to switch.
+It's worth checking if you can get a better deal elsewhere.

-• Reduce water consumption – Try to limit the number of baths you take and make sure you do any washing up in a bowl rather than under a running tap.
+- Reduce water consumption – Try to limit the number of baths you take and make sure you wash up in a bowl rather than under a running tap.
 In addition, you could install a water meter to monitor how much you are using.

-• Transport costs – Travelling to and from work can add a lot to your monthly expenses, so it is worth thinking about ways you could reduce this.
-If it’s a possibility you might want to consider walking or cycling to work to cut fuel costs.
+- Transport costs – Travelling to work can add a lot to your monthly expenses, so it is worth thinking about ways you could reduce this.
+If it’s a possibility, you might want to consider walking or cycling to work to cut fuel costs.
 Additionally, whenever you have to travel further afield, it’s worth ensuring that you book your travel in advance to get cheaper prices.

 2. Consider consolidating debts

-Debt consolidation is a way of combining all your debts into one single loan, which means you’ll only have one monthly repayment to make, rather than multiple.
-This may be achieved through a debt consolidation loan
+Debt consolidation is a way of combining all your debts into one single loan, which means you’ll only have one monthly repayment to make.
+This may be achieved through a debt consolidation loan.

 A range of methods can be used to consolidate debts.
 Some of these include:

-• Borrowing more from a first mortgage provider.
-Although many first mortgage providers may have restrictions on lending for this purpose.
+- Borrowing more from your first mortgage provider: This will usually be the most cost-effective option.
+Although some first mortgage providers may have restrictions on lending for this purpose.

-• Getting a personal loan, however, the loan terms available are typically only 5-10 years.
-This may not provide the needed reduction in outgoings.
+- Getting a personal loan: The loan terms available are typically only 5-10 years.
+This may not provide the needed reduction in outgoings, but it can be a useful option to explore.

-• Another popular option is to take out a secured loan.
-With these loans, you can borrow a large sum of money (over a long or short term) to cover a range of purposes.
+- Take out a secured loan: With these loans, you can borrow a large sum of money (over a long or short term) to cover a range of purposes.
 These loans are secured against a property you own, which means that your home may be repossessed if you do not keep up repayments.
 As a result of this, lenders are usually more flexible with their criteria.
 So, you have a greater chance of getting accepted and may qualify for lower interest rates.

 To get one of these options, it may be beneficial to speak with a mortgage broker who can help you understand what may be most suitable.